 - Now the players have to conceal the question written on the top portion by folding it and then pass on the papers again to their left.

 - This step is tricky but interesting.
 Every player has to write a possible question after reading the previous answer they see in their paper.

 - Fold the paper such that only the latest question is visible and pass it to the left side player.

 - The same rounds continue till the bottom of the page and end with an answer.

 - At the end of the game, all the players unfold their papers to read their original question, the answers they have received, and everything in between.
 Kah-ray-zee!
 You will be surprised to see the crazy answers to your original question.

 3. Finish the story

 Your search for creative writing games for kids ends here.
-This is a delightful and engaging game for their playtime.
+This is a delightful and engaging storytelling game you can indulge in during playtime.

 - The first player writes two lines on a paper and folds the first line so that only the second line is visible to the next player.

 - The second player has to guess the first line, read the second line, add another line to the story and fold the paper such that the first two lines are covered and only the last line is visible.